pamosima/network-mcp-docker-suite/README.md

 Special thanks to:

-- **kiskander** for the original [Meraki MCP Server](https://github.com/kiskander/meraki-mcp-server) implementation.
-This project builds upon that foundation to provide a containerized, multi-server deployment solution.
+- **kiskander** for the original [Meraki MCP Server](https://github.com/kiskander/meraki-mcp-server) implementation that inspired the Meraki component of this comprehensive multi-server suite.

 - **tspuhler** for the IOS XE MCP Server implementation, providing direct SSH-based device management capabilities for Cisco IOS XE devices.